Click on the tabs below to explore the contest information for students. Please review the requirements carefully.

 2. All participants must have a teacher sponsor/educator to guide them through the writing process.
 If you wish to participate, but do not have a teacher sponsor, please contact contest coordinator, Amy Crawford at (307) 235-4079 or firstname.lastname@example.org.

-3. In order to receive State Awards, 1st place winners must attend the Awards Banquet in April in Casper (date TBD).
+3. In order to receive State Awards, 1st place winners must attend the Awards Banquet on April 14, 2019 in Casper.
 If the winner is not in attendance, the prize will go to the next highest placing contestant.

 1. Essays must be original and inspired by the writing prompt.

 2. Essays must be titled and between 300-2,000 words in length.

 3. Essays must be typed and double-spaced.

 4. Local first place winners must submit a photograph of themselves along with their winning essay in order to be honored at the Awards Banquet in April.
 The photo will be published in The American Dream Essay Contest booklet.

 Prizes are substantial for this contest, and each participating high school is guaranteed at least 3 winners at the local level for 1st, 2nd, and 3rd.

 Local High School Winners: